 Fax (503) 2565-4408

-These are the steps to be followed to obtain the landing authorisation in Comalapa airport:
+These are the steps to be followed to obtain the landing authorization in Comalapa airport:

-- Under normal conditions, a written request (to land in the national territory) needs to be submitted to the Ministry of Foreign Relations (Ministerio de Relaciones Exteriores de El Salvador)
+- Under normal conditions, a written request (to land in the national territory) needs to be submitted to the Ministry of Foreign Relationship (Ministerio de Relaciones Exteriores de El Salvador)

 - This Ministry will forward the request to the Ministry of National Defense.
 It is necessary to include in the request the type of aircraft, date of arrival and departure, objective of the operation, etc.